Cappadocia, located in the Anatolia region of Turkey in Asia Minor, is one of the most unique and mysterious regions in the world.

 Where to stay

 We selected Göreme as our base-camp.
 The main reason was its perfect location right in the middle of Cappadocia, with easy access to all other surrounding villages.
 Also, most buses arriving in Cappadocia will stop in Göreme.
 As we were travelling overnight from Pamukkale, this was the best option to avoid any further travel after a 10h bus ride.
-Göreme is also one of the
+Göreme is also one of the liveliest villages in Cappadocia, with multiple options for restaurants and a great nightlife.

 For our 3 night stay, we chose Falcon Cave Suites.
 Located right in the heart of Göreme, it offers cave suit rooms with a private spa bathroom, a quiet terrace with beautiful views to the fairy chimneys, as well as a restaurant with delicious homemade food.